Correlated normal state fermiology and topological superconductivity in UTe2

 Unlike the DFT+$U$ calculation that achieves the metallic ground state by pushing $5f$ electrons away from $E_F$, our DFT+DMFT calculation explains how the Kondo effect induces the metallic behavior of UTe$_2$ in which the U $\Gamma_{6}$ state hybridized with Te $p_z$ and U $d_{z^{2}}$ states forms an emergent FS at very low $T$.

 Through the Kondo hybridization, the quasi-2D FS surrounding the $X$ or $Y$ point morphs into another quasi-2D FS surrounding the BZ corners and a cylindrical FS closing the $\Gamma$ point [see Fig.~\ref{fig2}g, h].
 As $T$ decreases, the cylindrical FS at the BZ center develops a more three-dimensional (3D) character, eventually forming an ellipsoidal closed surface enclosing the $\Gamma$ point.
-The 3D nature of the correlated FS is also consistent with the fact that a strong hopping parameter between U atoms along the $c$-axis (see the red dashed lines in Fig.~\ref{fig1}a) comparable to that along the $a$-axis is required to construct a tight binding model describing the very low-$T$ FS.
-We note that a strong spectral weight around the $Z$ point of the BZ of the primitive unit cell was measured in a recent high resolution ARPES study~\cite{miao:2020:arpes}.
-We speculate that in the course of the FS evolution from the cylindrical FS to the 3D one, a strong spectral feature can appear from the nearly flat quasiparticle bands around the $Z$ point shown in Fig.~\ref{fig2}c, which can be considered a precursor of the formation of a $3D$ correlated FS at very low $T$.
+The 3D nature of the correlated FS is also consistent with the fact that a strong hopping parameter between U atoms along the $c$-axis (see the red dashed lines in Fig.~\ref{fig1}a) comparable to that along the $a$-axis is required to construct a tight-binding model describing the very low-$T$ FS.
+We note that a strong spectral weight around the $Z$ point of the BZ of the primitive unit cell was measured in a recent high-resolution ARPES study~\cite{miao:2020:arpes}.
+We speculate that in the course of the FS evolution from the cylindrical FS to the 3D one, a strong spectral feature can appear from the nearly flat quasiparticle bands around the $Z_p$ point shown in Fig.~\ref{fig2}c, which can be considered a precursor of the formation of a $3D$ correlated FS at very low-$T$ (See the calculation of spectral function in SI).
 Additionally, the recently measured nearly isotropic transport property~\cite{eo:2021:iso} further supports the presence of the 3D FS.